turbot/guardrails-docs/docs/getting-started/getting-started-gcp/enable-enforcement/index.md

 - [Apply a Quick Action](/guardrails/docs/getting-started/getting-started-gcp/apply-quick-action/)

-In the [previous guide](/guardrails/docs/getting-started/getting-started-gcp/apply-quick-action) we showed how to add the single permission that enables you to take a `Quick Action` on S3 bucket versioning.
+In the [previous guide](/guardrails/docs/getting-started/getting-started-gcp/apply-quick-action) we showed how to add the single permission that enables you to take a `Quick Action` on bucket access control.
 That’s needed here as well, as we explore how to empower Guardrails to take such actions autonomously.

 ## Step 1: Revisit your static exception